tribblix/build/patches/xserver-common/README.txt

 We don't want the help, that's legacy.

-We don't want the man pages - Xserevr is shipped by the server anyway, and Xnest no longer exists.
+We don't want the man pages - Xserver is shipped by the server anyway, and Xnest no longer exists.

 We probably don't want the mdb files.